Bonnie Dumanis

-Bonnie Michelle Dumanis (born December 16, 1951) was the District Attorney of San Diego County, California.
-She held the office 2003 to 2017.
+Bonnie Michelle Dumanis (born December 16, 1951) is an American attorney and former San Diego County District Attorney.
+She held the office from 2003 to 2017.
 Dumanis is a Republican, though the office she held was officially nonpartisan.
-She was the first openly gay or lesbian DA in the country.
-She was the first woman and the first Jewish District Attorney in San Diego.
+She was the first openly gay or lesbian district attorney in the country.
+She was the first woman and the first Jewish district attorney in San Diego.